Updated: Aug 14

 I smirk at my own grizzled visage, then grimace as the blade nicks my chin.
 The crime I am about to commit rejects the laws of land.
 Or so the logic goes.

 No one shaves anymore.
-We the civilized, living well in the 22nd century, are exonerated by the privilege of technology and practicality.
+We, the civilized, living well in the 22nd century, are exonerated by the privilege of technology and practicality.
 We have accommodated ourselves to chemical and optical laser depilation rather than submit to the barbarity of razors and blades.
 A kind of paradigm for everything we do nowadays.
-I grimace over another involuntary nick, suppressing the fear of being somehow discovered, reported, chastened over my intended crime.
+I grimace over another involuntary nick, suppressing the fear of being somehow discovered, reported and chastened over my intended crime.
 My hand jitters.
 Not good for a surgeon.

 I set the razor down, look at myself again, seriously gazing into the aging face of who I have become.
 I smile.
 No one of consequence will know—at least, no one that could report me before the fact.
 Even after the fact, to catch me they must find me, and far as I know, no one is even looking.
 Yet.